Cherreads

 The words slid under her skin like silk wrapped around steel.

 Raven's breath shuddered out.
-She forced her face to stay neutral, but inside everything was spiraling — rage, humiliation, and a dark, aching pull that made her want to both fight him and test exactly how deep that claim went.
+She forced her face to stay neutral, inside everything spiraling: rage, humiliation, and a dark, aching pull that made her want to both fight him and test exactly how deep that claim went.

-Around them, conversations slowly resumed.
-Quieter now.
-Weighted with new meaning.
+Around them, conversations resumed, hushed now, weighted with new meaning.
 Eyes kept returning to them.
 To her.
 To the way Vincent's hand never left her body.

-Vincent finally moved his hand — sliding it around to her hip, guiding her toward a private alcove at the side of the room.
+Vincent finally moved his hand, sliding it around to her hip and guiding her toward a private alcove at the side of the room.
 His touch burned through the thin fabric.
 Every step made her hyper-aware of his body beside hers, the controlled strength in his frame, the way the entire room seemed to bend around him.

-When they reached the shadowed alcove, he turned her gently but firmly to face him.
-The space was small.
-Intimate.
+When they reached the shadowed alcove, he turned her firmly to face him.
+The space was small and intimate.
 The noise of the lounge faded to a distant hum.

 His dark eyes held hers.
-Steady.
-Unshakable.
-That quiet intensity that stripped her bare even while she was fully dressed.
+Steady and unshakable.
+That raw intensity that stripped her bare even while she was fully dressed.

 "I'm not."

 He lifted one hand and brushed a stray strand of hair from her cheek.
 The touch was deceptively gentle.
-His fingers lingered, thumb grazing the edge of her jaw with deliberate slowness.
+His fingers lingered, his thumb tracing the edge of her jaw with slow precision.

 Raven's breath caught.
-Heat flooded between her legs.
+Blood roared in her ears.
 Her lips parted before she could stop them.
 She hated how her body leaned fractionally toward him.
-Hated the way her skin tingled where he touched.
+She hated the way her skin tingled where he touched.

 Vincent's gaze dropped to her mouth for half a heartbeat, then returned to her eyes.